linode/docs/docs/databases/postgresql/use-postgresql-relational-databases-on-ubuntu-16-04.md

     You'll be connected as the `postgres` database user by default.

-3. From the PostgreSQL shell, enter the following command to grant all privileges on the table `employees` to the user `examplerole`:
+3. From the PostgreSQL shell, enter the following to grant all privileges on the table `employees` to the user `examplerole`:

         GRANT ALL ON employees TO examplerole;

-4. Exit the PostgreSQL shell by entering the `\q` command.
+4. Exit the PostgreSQL shell by entering `\q`.

 ### Secure Local PostgreSQL Access